long113112113/Rose/README.md

-# LoL Skin Changer - Fully Automated System
+# SkinCloner - Fully Automated System

 A complete League of Legends skin changer that automatically detects skins using OCR and injects them 2 seconds before the game starts.